22.5 C

 Trump’s 1,800 Pardon Spree Is the Most Unbelievable Move Yet

-A constitutional amendment to rein in the president’s pardon authority gained its first Republican supporter in the House last month, as Rep. Don Bacon of Nebraska broke ranks to back legislation that would allow Congress to block executive clemency.
+A constitutional amendment to rein in the president’s pardon authority gained its first Republican supporter in the House in March, as Rep. Don Bacon of Nebraska broke ranks to back legislation that would allow Congress to block executive clemency.
 “It is clear to me the pardon authority has been abused,” Bacon said.
-His decision came after President Trump granted clemency to more than 1,800 people since January 2025, wiping out $1.3 billion in court-ordered restitution owed to victims and taxpayers.
+His decision came after President Trump granted clemency to more than 1,800 people since January 2025, wiping out nearly $2 billion in court-ordered restitution, forfeitures, and fines owed to victims and taxpayers, according to a March 2026 analysis by the California Governor’s Office.

 The Pardon Integrity Act would require a constitutional amendment giving Congress the power to overturn presidential pardons.
 Rep. Steve Cohen has introduced a companion proposal barring self-pardons and clemency for crimes that personally benefit the president.
 Both measures face steep odds, needing two-thirds approval in the House and Senate plus ratification by 38 states.